tomster/twitsilver/README.txt

 In other words, open the Terminal (``/Applications/Utitlities/Terminal.app``) and execute the following two commands::

     sudo easy_install twitsilver
-    install_twitsilver_action
+    install_twitsilver

-If this fails due to missing ``PATH`` entries, you need to find the ``install_twitsilver_action`` script and execute it.
+If this fails due to missing ``PATH`` entries, you need to find the ``install_twitsilver`` script and execute it.
 As mentioned above, due to the sandbox restrictions of distutils it can't be copied to a more convenient location.

+The installer will create a Quicksilver action and register twitsilver with growl.
+Unfortunately, the python bindings for Growl don't provide a way to actually enable the notifications it registrs.
+This means, you need to:

+* open the *System Preferences* control panel
+* select *Growl*
+* click the *Applications* tab
+* select *Twitsilver* from the list
+* click *Configure...*
+* click *Notifications*
+* select *failure* and *success* and for each click on *enabled*

 After that you need to restart Quicksilver (Command-Control-q) and you're good to go.